What is White Line Disease?

 Wednesday, September 8, 2021

 If you horse, donkey or mule is in pain due to a ligament and/or tendon injury, CBD will immediately activate the horses own CBD receptors to relieve the pain.
-Along with CBD, we injected essential oils into her hoof walls twice a day.
-There are a ton of products on the market to inject into the hoof wall, but nothing was working except for a combination of Tea Tree Oil and Coconut Oil (to make it stick to the hoof).
-A little Tea Tree Oil goes a long way.
+There are a ton of products on the market to inject into the hoof wall, but nothing was working except for a combination of Tea Tree Oil and CBD oil.
+Coconut Oil was used as a binder for the oil to stick to the hoof.
+Remember a little goes a long way.